precog/platform/mongo/README.md

 mongo server.
 For optimal performance, you should launch Precog on the same machine that is running the MongoDB server.

+You can also add a dbAuth section under the mongo section that allows you to set user/pass info for particular databases:

+    queryExecutor {
+        mongo {
+            server = "mongodb://localhost:27017"
+            dbAuth {
+                test = "user:pass"
+                test2 = "user:pass2"
+            }
+        }
+    }

 Precog will map the MongoDB databases and collections into the file system by placing the databases at the top level of the file system,